 Fredericks Beats Bailey, Ottey Upsets Devers

-In an earlier thriller, Wilson Kipketer, a Kenya native who runs for Denmark, turned in the fourth fastest 800-meter time ever, blazing over the two laps in 1 minute, 42.17 seconds.
+In the day’s best race, Wilson Kipketer, a Kenyan who runs for Denmark, turned in the fourth fastest 800-meter time ever, covering the two laps in 1:42.17.

 Burundi’s Dieudonne Kwizera played rabbit for the first lap, burning himself out and quitting at the halfway mark.
 Kipketer then took the lead and led the rest of the way.

-Having missed the Olympics, Kipketer said he is setting his sights on besting Sebastian Coe’s world record of 1:41.73, set in 1981.
+Having missed the Olympics, Kipketer said he is intent on beating Sebastian Coe’s world record of 1:41.73, set in 1981.

 ``I can’t say I can do it, but I think someone will be able to soon,″ said Kipketer, who has a personal best of 1:41.83.

-With no Michael Johnson in the race, American Jeff Williams won an easy 200-meter contest, coasting across the finish in 20.44.
-Finishing 2-3 were Nigerian brothers Davidson Ezinva in 20.59 and Osmond Ezinva in 20.73.
+With no Michael Johnson in the race, American Jeff Williams won an easy 200-meter contest, coasting home in 20.44.
+Finishing 2-3 were Nigerian brothers Davidson Ezinwa in 20.59 and Osmond Ezinwa in 20.73.